 What this API offers: Square’s Payments API is a modern tool that lets businesses accept payments made via credit and debit cards directly on their corporate/commercial websites.
 Companies themselves do not need to deal with sensitive client data used for payments.
 The process of payment processing is conducted fully via Square, which guarantees data protection and security.

 Businesses can have a look at their sales activity on the dashboard provided by the Square platform.
-To get the money received in payments, businesses must connect their bank accounts.
+To get the money received via this payment solution, businesses must connect their bank accounts.

 Square’s Payments API allows accepting payments from Visa, Mastercard, American Express, Discover, JCB, and UnionPay cards.
 It’s also possible to support prepaid and gift cards issued by one of the companies mentioned above.
 With this API, you can also process payments made via Apple Pay.

-Compatibility: The API can be integrated into Android, iOS, Flutter, and React Native applications.
+Compatibility: This payment gateway API can be integrated into Android, iOS, Flutter, and React Native applications.

 Costs: The integration of Payments API is free of charge.
 But Square takes a fee for each transaction that starts at 2.6% + $0.10.